forestofDolGuldur/write-ups/elastic.md

 For this ctf, I had to find the CVE for the site, and to exploit it.

-Firstly, I wanted to see if elasticsearch had snapshots, by using /_snapshot in the query, and it had.
+Firstly, after some research, I wanted to see if elasticsearch had snapshots, by using /_snapshot in the query, and it had.

 Secondly, I searched elasticsearch 1.3.4 vulnerability and found the CVE-2015-5531 vulnerability, and researching more, I found a script on github (`https://github.com/nixawk/labs/blob/master/CVE-2015-5531/exploit.py`), which could exploit the site.